View MapView Map

 The festival hubs of Trim and Athboy are both well-connected by means of public transport, so feel free to ditch the car for the weekend.
 For international visitors flying into Dublin Airport, Bus Éireann run hourly services from the airport to both locations.
 If you're starting your journey from Dublin, Drogheda, Navan, Slane, Kells or Mullingar, there is also a dedicated festival coach, but keep an eye out for any possible changes to routes or timetables.

 For those travelling from Dublin city by train, take the Sligo train from Connolly Station until you reach Enfield, which is a 36-minute bus from Trim.
 This train leaves every 30 minutes.
-During the festival, you can hop on a dedicated shuttle bus will transport you to and fro on the hour, every hour.
+During the festival, you can hop on a dedicated shuttle bus which will transport you to and fro on the hour, every hour.

 Plan your Púca